Particular/docs.particular.net/samples/azure/polyorphic-events-asb/sample.md

 ## Code walk-through

-This sample shows a simple two endpoints scenario.
+This sample has two endpoints.

 * `Publisher` publishes `BaseEvent` and `DerivedEvent` events.
 * `Subscriber` subscribes and handles `BaseEvent` and `DerivedEvent` events.

 `DerivedEvent` event is derived from `BaseEvent` event.
-Main difference between the two events is an additional piece of information provided with the `DerivedEvent` in form of the `Data` property.
+The difference between the two events is an additional piece of information provided with the `DerivedEvent` in form of the `Data` property.

 <!-- import BaseEvent -->

 <!-- import DerivedEvent -->